Skin is beautiful at any age.

-Our skin starts to significantly change as we reach our 50’s the once, youthful resilient skin we enjoyed in our younger years becomes thinner and less taut.
-This is due to the breakdown of collagen and elastin fibres in the dermis, causing our internal scaffolding to become shaky, which can lead to lines, forehead wrinkles, crows feet, and jowls.
+Our skin starts to change as we reach our 50’s the once significantly, youthful, resilient skin we enjoyed in our younger years becomes thinner and less taut.
+This is due to the breakdown of collagen and elastin fibres in the dermis, causing our internal scaffolding to become shaky, leading to lines, forehead wrinkles, crows feet, and jowls.

 As if that wasn’t enough, the sun damage you got in your early years is taking revenge in the form of age spots, hyper-pigmentation, sensitivity, inflammation, broken capillaries, and crepe skin, making skin uneven and dull.

 During the first few years of menopause, the skin will lose a significant amount of collagen and moisture.
 Ingredients in the skin start to deplete with age.
 We can lose up to 50% of natural hyaluronic acid, which keeps skin hydrated and plump.

 Your skin will continue to thin, dry, and sag” as your 50s progress, which is why it is important to introduce a routine of skincare that will help to replenish ingredients that start to diminish with age such as DNA age delay complex or a replenishing moisturiser like Fortify barrier repair.

 For those who want to delve deeper and understand the science of the skin and why these changes occur, we have dedicated a whole article to it, which you can read all about here.

 So as we can see, skin can drastically change and continue this change through the decades, which means your skincare routine should too.

 Here’s a rundown of my top skincare tips, that are designed to restore that youthful glow: